Cobalt-Chromium Alloy: Advantages and Disadvantages

 Base metals:

 These are non-noble metals.
-They are important components of dental casting alloys because of their influence on physical properties, control of amount, type of oxidation, and their strengthening effects.
+They are important components of dental casting alloys because they influence physical properties, control of amount, type of oxidation, and their strengthening effects.

 - Such metals are reactive with their environment and are referred to as “Base metals”.